Skip to main content

 Drupal MCP Toolkit: Four Modules for Agent-Driven Site Management

-· 3 min read
+· 5 min read

-As AI agents become part of the Drupal workflow, we need infrastructure that makes automation traceable, predictable, and composable.
+As AI agents become part of the Drupal workflow, you need infrastructure that makes automation traceable, predictable, and composable.
 I built four small Drupal modules that together form an MCP Toolkit for agent-driven site management.

 The Problem